tiran/ipa-hcc/idm-ci/README.md

 - rhel-9.1
 - rhel-9.2 (dev)

-Kerberos KDC on RHEL 8.6 server uses SHA-1 for PKINIT, which is incompatible with RHEL 9's crypto policy.
+(*) Kerberos KDC on RHEL 8.6 server uses SHA-1 for PKINIT, which is incompatible with RHEL 9's crypto policy.

+## Configuration

+All playbooks load configuration from `idm-ci/config/hmsidm-config.yaml`.
+By default the file is a symlink to `idm-ci/config/hmsidm-config-stage.yaml`.
+Account data for stage is in the Ethel export file `idm-ci/exported_accounts.csv`.

-## Production
+### Production

 Create activation key at https://access.redhat.com/management/activation_keys Create RHSM API token at https://access.redhat.com/management/api